samcottle/freecodecamp/notes/backend.md

 MESSAGE_STYLE=uppercase
 ```

 An environment variable can be loaded and used in your app using `process.env.VAR_NAME`.
-For example, to serve `"Hello JSON"` messages (from the previous section) in uppercase when a `MESSAGE_STYLE` environment variable is set to **uppercase**:
+For example, to serve `"Hello JSON"` messages (from the previous section) in uppercase when this `MESSAGE_STYLE` environment variable is set to **uppercase**:

 ```js
 app.get("/json", function(req, res) {